ReexpressAI/Example_Data/tutorials/tutorial6_mlx/README.md

 ```

 > [!NOTE]
 > MLX was recently released.
 The code in this tutorial was originally created with version 0.0.10 and has most recently been tested with version 0.0.11.
-For convenience, we have included a copy of the `mixtral` directory from [https://github.com/ml-explore](https://github.com/ml-explore) as it existed when this tutorial was created.
+For convenience, we have included a copy of the `mixtral` directory from [https://github.com/ml-explore](https://github.com/ml-explore) as it existed when this tutorial was created, and we have added versioning to the `requirements.txt` file.
 Also in that directory is the new Reexpress support code to run this tutorial.

 Download the `Mixtral-8x7B-Instruct-v0.1` weights from Hugging Face via git-lfs as described in [mixtral/README.md](mixtral/README.md), which was taken from [https://github.com/ml-explore/mlx-examples/tree/main/llms/mixtral](https://github.com/ml-explore/mlx-examples/tree/main/llms/mixtral).
 This will create a directory `Mixtral-8x7B-Instruct-v0.1` containing the raw weights (about 195 GB).